Best Tools for Checking YouTube Affiliate Links in 2026

 What Is Youfiliate and How Does It Compare?

-Youfiliate is a tool built specifically for monitoring affiliate links in YouTube video descriptions.
+Youfiliate is a smart links platform built for YouTube affiliate creators.
 Full disclosure — this is our product.
 We’re including it in this comparison because it would be odd to write about this category and leave it out, but we’ll be straightforward about what it does and doesn’t do.

 Pros:

-- Works with all affiliate programs, not just Amazon.
-Checks links from Amazon, ShareASale, Impact, CJ, direct brand programs, and any other URL in your descriptions.
+- Works with all affiliate programs, not just Amazon — Amazon, ShareASale, Impact, CJ, direct brand programs, and any other URL.

 Cons: